robchahin/sso-wall-of-shame/index.md

 ## Footnotes

+[^jira-price]: Hard to compare since Access seems to cover all Atlassian products, so should get cheaper per seat as more products are used - but that doesn't help people only using Jira.
+(Jira was chosen as probably the most common Atlassian product.)
 [^newrelic-price]: Pricing varies by host size.
 The SSO cost increase does not.
 [^gitlab-price]: On-prem includes "site-wide SSO" in its basic tier which provides many of the core benefits of SSO, with additional SSO options in the next tier up.